Tag Archives: Animita

 Animita Romualdito, Estación Central, MST 2008

-Romualdito, on San Borja around the corner from the Estación Central is a long wall that is blackened from generations of candle soot.
-Shrine after shrine have been erected by its different devotees.
-It is said to honor a young man named Romualdo Ibánez who was attacked and left to die on the spot long ago.
-Candles began to appear, favors began to be granted, and today the long wall is covered with plaques giving thanks, rosaries, stuffed animals, crutches no longer needed, and all sorts of tributes to the powers of faith.
+Romualdito, on San Borja around the corner from the Estación Central is a long wall blackened from generations of candle soot.
+Shrine after shrine have been erected by its many devotees.
+The story holds that this animita honors a young man named Romualdo Ibánez who was attacked and left to die on the spot long ago.
+Candles began to appear, favors began to be granted, and today the long wall is covered with plaques of gratitude, rosaries, stuffed animals, crutches no longer needed, and all sorts of tributes to the powers of faith.

-Marianita, beside the playground in the Parque O’Higgins, is a gruesome reminder of human cruelty.
+Marianita, at one edge of a playground in Parque O’Higgins, is a gruesome reminder of human cruelty.
 The little girl was killed by her jealous stepfather beneath a tree in 1945.
 Today the enormous tree is surrounded by an elaborate shrine where people go to ask for favors, especially for children.
-The tree is now draped with toys, dresses, dolls, and all sorts of offerings that a little girl would appreciate.
+The tree is now draped with toys, dresses, dolls, and all sorts of offerings that would appeal to a little girl.
 A small shack stands beside the shrine where a voluntary caretaker sits when he comes to clean up and change the flowers each week.
 He says that his family is very devoted to Marianita and that he inherited the responsibility from his mother.

 For a great gallery of animita shots by Patricio Valenzuela Hohmann, see SouthCone Photographers “Death by the Road.”